graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/embedded_application_runtime.rst

 These runtime errors are handled in the following manner:

+* ``application_runtime_error``

-* ``application_runtime_error`` - a ``tensorflow.errors.InternalError`` error
+  - A ``tensorflow.errors.InternalError`` error is raised.
-  is raised.
-The error message contains the reason why the error occurred.
-An IPU reset will be performed before the next execution.
-All requests which have already been enqueued before the exception occurred will return the error.
-Any new requests will be processed after the IPU reset is complete.
+  - The error message contains the reason why the error occurred.
+  - An IPU reset will be performed before the next execution.
+  - All requests which have already been enqueued before the exception occurred will return the error.
+  - Any new requests will be processed after the IPU reset is complete.

-* ``recoverable_runtime_error`` with a recovery action ``poplar::RecoveryAction::IPU_RESET`` - a ``tensorflow.errors.InternalError`` error
+* ``recoverable_runtime_error`` with a recovery action of "``poplar::RecoveryAction::IPU_RESET``"

+  - A ``tensorflow.errors.InternalError`` error is raised.
-  is raised.
-The error message contains the reason why the error occurred.
-An IPU reset will be performed before the next execution.
-All requests which have already been enqueued before the exception occurred will return the error.
-Any new requests will be processed after the IPU reset is complete.
+  - The error message contains the reason why the error occurred.
+  - An IPU reset will be performed before the next execution.
+  - All requests which have already been enqueued before the exception occurred will return the error.
+  - Any new requests will be processed after the IPU reset is complete.

-* Unknown runtime errors - a ``tensorflow.errors.Unknown``  error
+* Unknown runtime errors

+  - A ``tensorflow.errors.Unknown``  error is raised.
-  is raised.
-The error message might contain the reason why the error occurred.
+  - The error message might contain the reason why the error occurred.
-  When these errors occur manual intervention is required before the system is operational again.
-The IPU will not be reset and all requests will return the error.
+  - When these errors occur manual intervention is required before the system is operational again.
+  - The IPU will not be reset and all requests will return the error.

-* All other runtime errors - a ``tensorflow.errors.InternalError`` error
+* All other runtime errors

+  - A ``tensorflow.errors.InternalError`` error is raised.
-  is raised.
-The error message might contain the reason why the error occurred.
+  - The error message might contain the reason why the error occurred.
-  When these errors occur manual intervention might be required before the system is operational again.
-The error message might contain a required recovery action.
-The IPU will not be reset and all requests will return the error.
+  - When these errors occur manual intervention might be required before the system is operational again.
+  - The error message might contain a required recovery action.
+  - The IPU will not be reset and all requests will return the error.